 Michael Scanlon co-founded Lumosity in 2005, and helped grow Lumosity into the leading provider of brain fitness training with over 45 million users.
 He developed training to improve human cognition through brain plasticity, and established new research techniques to enable rapid testing of these methods at large-scale.
 Prior to founding Lumosity, Michael was a neuroscience PhD student at Stanford University where his research included investigation of the neural correlates of human cognitive processes such as memory and attention, neurogenesis in rodents due to exercise and learning, and cellular plasticity initiated by changes in the environment.
 Michael graduated from Princeton University with an A.B. in Psychology.

-Dr. Faraz Farzin is a Research Scientist focused on developing, conducting, and managing rigorous studies evaluating the efficacy of Lumosity's training system.
+Dr. Faraz Farzin is focused on designing, conducting, and managing studies evaluating the efficacy of Lumosity's training system.
 She has over ten years of experience studying brain development, visual perception, and cognitive psychology in both healthy and clinical populations using behavioral, eye-tracking, and neurophysiological methods.
 She has been awarded multiple research grants from the National Institutes of Health.

-Dr. Farzin earned a PhD in Developmental Psychology and a B.S. in Genetics from the University of California, Davis, and completed a postdoctoral research fellowship at Stanford University.
-Prior to joining Lumos Labs, Dr. Farzin served as Chief Scientist of the Social Apps Lab at the University of California, Berkeley, where she helped to develop and test positive impact games for children.
+Faraz earned a Ph.D. in Developmental Psychology and a B.S. in Genetics from the University of California, Davis, and completed a postdoctoral research fellowship at Stanford University.
+Prior to joining Lumos Labs, Faraz served as Chief Scientist of the Social Apps Lab at the University of California, Berkeley, where she helped to develop and test cognitive games for children.